Sambhavi374/ChaiMate/README.md

-# chatmate : your campanion to chaicode
+# chatmate : your chaicode companion